webserver binding configuration

 Adding TLS Security

 As of Quine 1.5.7, Quine supports TLS termination within the Quine application.
-While thatDot recommends customers deploy Quine behind a reverse proxy or load balancer rather than terminating TLS internally, Quine's own TLS termination can provide an additional layer of security and defense-in-depth to a deployment.
-In order to use Quine for TLS termination, you must have a Java keystore containing a key suitable for usage with TLS1.2 cipher suites.
+While thatDot recommends customers deploy Quine behind a reverse proxy or load balancer rather than terminating TLS internally, Quine's own TLS termination can be used for prototyping or to encrypt the connection to the reverse proxy itself.
+In order to use Quine for TLS termination, you must have a Java keystore containing a key suitable for usage with your Java version's supported cipher suites.

 Quine's webserver configuration is specified in the quine.webserver.ssl portion of the Quine configuration: